 Over the course of the semester, we've been tasked with designing and implementing a final project that combines all the skills we've learned in class.
 That means our project can't just be in the cloud- it needs to be physical and interactive.
-This page is meant to log my thoughts on the final project over the course of the semester in addition to documenting the results.

 While ideating on a final project, I can't help but be drawn to toys and interactive experiences.
 I love designing puzzles that make people happy and help them learn.
 So, my guiding principle for the brainstorming phase of this project is to create something that would fit in well at the Exploratorium or Epcot's Innoventions Pavilion.
 I want to create something that users can physically touch and receive feedback from.

 For our first week's assignment, we were asked to model an idea for our final project in as many ways as possible.
 I came up with Tracks.
 It's a toy aimed at children to teach them the fundementals of music composition in an intuitive, physical way.
 Similar in appearance to train tracks, the kit would come with tracks of different lengths corresponding to rhythmic values (for example, the longest piece would represent a half note, while a track half that length would represent a quarter note).
 The user would lay down pieces of track and when the train runs over the course, it would play back the notes realtime.
 There could be multiple cars to represent instrumentation and LEDs on the track would be used to indicate note value (for example, if the track LED was red, it would play the note "C").